senhorgomes/MidtermGroupOne/firstMeetingNotes.md

 # Planning

-Today we covered a few things in planning for your midterm.
 For your midterm you will want to spend as much time as possible planning the app before coding it.
 This is to ensure you have a solid vision of what you want to build.
 By planning, you are also preventing yourself from backtracking and having to rebuild major components of the app.
 Here are a couple things you should do for planning: